 As a large number of issues are regulated by the legislative instruments, there is less need for the contracts to enter into great detail except where the parties feel that a certain amount of detail is necessary or desirable.
 This may particularly be the case where the parties want to give a precise indication of their agreed will to any court that may come to analyse the agreement in the future.
 This may be of considerable importance as courts will in some jurisdictions have the power to interpret contracts and to modify the terms of the agreement if they are considered to be unfair.
-Furthermore, if an item that is dealt with in the non-mandatory provisions of the codes is not provided for more specifically in the contract, the provisions of the codes will apply.
-Clearly, the mandatory provisions of the codes will always apply no matter what is laid down in the contract.
+Furthermore, if an item that is dealt with in the non-mandatory provisions of the codes is not provided for more specifically in the contract, the provisions of the codes will always apply no matter what is laid down in the contract.